 Deposit Beverage Container Program; Retail Dealer; Redemption Center

 Extends the reverse vending machine rebate program and increases the financial incentives.
-Appropriates moneys to the counties to plan and operate county recycling programs.
-Effective October 1, 2009, requires retail dealers with more than seventy‑five thousand square feet of retail space to operate redemption centers.
-(SD1)
+Requires retail dealers with more than seventy‑five thousand square feet of retail space to operate redemption centers.
+(SD2)

 HOUSE OF REPRESENTATIVES

 STATE OF HAWAII

 RELATING TO THE DEPOSIT BEVERAGE CONTAINER PROGRAM.

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII: